Michigan Labor Laws Guide

 Overtime exceptions and exemptions in Michigan

-There are also occupations which are exempt from overtime requirements.
+There are also occupations that are exempt from overtime requirements.
 In Michigan, these include:

 Note that retail and service employees can also be included in the category of bona fide administrative, executive, or professional employees — if 40% or more of their workweek activities consist of this type of work.